-FM93C06 is a 256-bit CMOS non-volatile EEPROM organized as 16 x 16-bit array.
+FM93C86A is a 16,384-bit CMOS non-volatile EEPROM organized as 1024 x 16-bit array.
 This device features MICROWIRE interface which is a 4-wire serial bus with chipselect (CS), clock (SK), data input (DI) and data output (DO) signals.
 This interface is compatible to many of standard Microcontrollers and Microprocessors.
-There are 7 instructions implemented on the FM93C06 for various Read, Write, Erase, and Write Enable/Disable operations.
+This device offers a pin (ORG), using which, the user can select the format of the data (16-bit or 8-bit).
+If ORG is tied to GND, then 8-bit format is selected, while if ORG is tied to V{CC}, then 16-bit format is selected.
+There are 7 instructions implemented on the FM93C86A for various Read, Write, Erase, and Write Enable/ Disable operations.
 This device is fabricated using Fairchild Semiconductor floating-gate CMOS process for high reliability, high endurance and low power consumption.

-"LZ" and "L" versions of FM93C06 offer very low standby current making them suitable for low power applications.
-This device is offered in both SO and TSSOP packages for small space considerations.
+"LZ" and "L" versions of FM93C86A offer very low standby current making them suitable for low power applications.
+This device is offered in both SO and DIP packages.